ghamza-blog/ghamza-blog.github.io/content/posts/rust-for-mobile-part-2-ios-glue.md

 }
 ```

-Now whenever we added an exported C function its signature will be added to `glue/ios/include/exa_native.h` on save.
+Whenever we have a non-mangeled (has `#[no_mangle]` attribute), public, exported C function in our `lib.rs` or declared as a module there, the fuction signature is going to be added to `glue/ios/include/exa_native.h` on save.

 Create `glue/ios/include/module.modulemap` and add the proper info to export the headers